 If you want to enroll after the initial enrollment period begins, check with your company for when (or whether) it will permit this.
 Plans with longer offering periods (e.g. 12 or 24 months) and purchase dates at regular intervals (e.g. every six months) can allow for periodic grant or enrollment dates.
 This allows new hires and existing employees to enroll during the offering period or even the purchase period.
 For example, you might be allowed to enroll every six months on specific dates.

 Key Dates In Your ESPP

 The discussion below explains the major ESPP dates and events you should know.
 While the terms we provide here are the ones most commonly used, terms can vary among companies.

 It may be helpful to start with a sample timeline of a typical ESPP life-cycle.
-(Click on the image below to see a larger version in a new window.)
+(Click on the image below to open in a new window.)

 The structure of plans can vary, however.
 To understand your company's ESPP, it is important to learn the concepts and potential permutations of the various dates and periods.